clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

 `resolve-deferred-arg-spec` passes a callee's `{:op :keys}` spec through, so wrappers inherit it.

+The forward direction also flows: a destructured binding gets the value type of its key when the init's map type is known. `analyze-let-like-bindings` computes the init tag for map binding forms too, and the map branch of `extract-bindings` distributes it per key instead of letting `:tag` in opts leak wholesale to children, the `:select` precedent.
+A concrete `{:type :map :val ..}` init yields concrete key tags.
+A deferred `{:call ..}` init, a user fn's return, defers per key via `:kw-calls`, the same shape keyword access on a call records, so lint-time resolution is untouched.
+The `:as` binding gets the whole init tag.
+An unknown init types nothing.

 ## Future work

 - Destructured params, second steps: constraints on the `:as` binding could